gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 - On the uncomfortable side of the target → **Comfort (drift)**.
 The pump had to run; a low price or free solar may well have made it cheap, but it was not the reason.
 - On the far side of the target → **Buffering**.
 Comfort was already satisfied and the solver deliberately overshot to bank energy, either because PV covered it (**Buffering (solar)**) or because the grid price/efficiency was simply good right now (**Buffering (cheap energy)**).

 So a hot afternoon spent sitting just under your cooling ceiling reads as *Comfort (drift)*, even with the PV array at full output — because without cooling the room would have breached the ceiling.
 Deliberately pre-cooling below your target on that same sunny afternoon reads as *Buffering (solar)*; doing the same overnight on a cheap grid tariff, with no sun involved, reads as *Buffering (cheap energy)*.
-Earlier firmware reported one undifferentiated "Thermal buffer" label for all of this, which both conflated the ceiling case with the pump running and left "why was it cheap" unanswered.

 ### What good performance looks like